 Goblin engineers may use their Dimensional Ripper - Everlook but will be attacked on arrival if they are Hostile or Hated.
 It is possible to resurrect far enough away from the city to avoid being attacked a second time; resurrect outside the city wall as close to the flight master Yugrek as possible.

 Alliance players should travel to Stormwind, take the portal to Mount Hyjal, then a flight to Everlook.
-Alliance players below level 80 should take a mage portal to Darnassus, exit the city via the portal to Rut’theran Village, then take a flight to Everlook.
-If a mage portal is not available, take a boat from Stormwind to Rut’theran Village, then a flight to Everlook.
+Alliance players below level 80 should take a portal to Darnassus, exit the city via the portal to Rut’theran Village, then take a flight to Everlook.
+If a mage portal is not available, use the Darnassus portal from Stormwind, on the dock where the ship used to be, then a flight to Everlook.

 Horde players should travel to Orgrimmar, take the portal to Mount Hyjal, then a flight to Everlook.
 Horde players below level 80 should fly directly to Everlook from Orgrimmar.